180-Day Sarbanes-Oxley Statute of Limitations

 [ii] 29 CFR § 1980.103(d).

-The whistleblower lawyers at Zuckerman Law have substantial experience litigating Sarbanes Oxley whistleblower retaliation claims and have achieved substantial recoveries for officers, executives, accountants, auditors, and other senior professionals.
+The SOX whistleblower retaliation lawyers at Zuckerman Law have substantial experience litigating Sarbanes Oxley whistleblower retaliation claims and have achieved substantial recoveries for officers, executives, accountants, auditors, and other senior professionals.

 To learn more about corporate whistleblower protections, see our Sarbanes-Oxley Whistleblower Protection FAQ.
 Click here to read client testimonials about the firm’s work in SOX whistleblower matters and other employment-related litigation.